Lesch-Nyhan Syndrome

 Family History

-- Often a history of affected male relatives with similar neurological and behavioral symptoms.
+Positive family history of affected males with similar neurological and behavioral symptoms is common.

 Physical Exam Findings

-- Presence of self-mutilating behaviors such as lip and finger biting.
+Self-mutilating behaviors such as lip and finger biting with resultant tissue injury.

 Diagnostic Workup